sharktrexer/Know_Thyself_Prototype/README.md

 User input will be fetched through terminal to advance the story.
 Endings/secret options/alignments obtained are tracked.
 Jar file is provided.

 _Current Comment:_
-Just need to add a tracker for obtaining different endings/special choices, do a final round of polish, and create and upload a jar file.
+Just need to do a final round of polish, and create and upload a jar file.

 In Developement Webapp Version [HERE](https://github.com/sharktrexer/Know_Thyself)